jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - 3.6.1 Cryptographic lifecycle (e.g., keys management, algorithm selection)
   - **Cryptographic Life Cycle**: the complete process of managing cryptographic keys, algorithms, and components from initial system creation to final destruction
-  - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
+  - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double approximately every 18 to 24 months), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
   - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization
   - Identify the acceptable key lengths for use with each algorithm based on the sensitivity of the info transmitted
   - Enumerate the secure transaction protocols (e.g. TLS) that may be used